 Occupational therapy for adults of all ages

 Age should not be a factor in deciding whether you get the support you need to reach your goals.
-In addition to occupational therapy for adults, our OTs also support children and adolescents with their NDIS goals.
+In addition to age-related conditions, we also provide occupational therapy for adults with autism and other lifelong conditions.
+Our OTs also support children and adolescents with their NDIS goals.

 Whether you’re just getting started with an NDIS plan, evaluating your therapy options, or would like to know more about how we can help you reach your goals, call us to speak to our friendly Ability Action Australia concierge service.
 They’ll be happy to answer any questions to help you in a simple and easy way to implement your plan.